What It's Like Being a Female Cocaine Boss

-Walking up the slopes of Rio’s Rocinha favela with Raquel Santos de Oliveira is a convoluted business.
+Walking up the slopes of Rio’s Rocinha favela with Raquel Santos de Oliveira is a slow process.
 Every few minutes, the 50-year-old is stopped and greeted by one of the favela’s characters, from drunks to old ladies to gang members.
 “If you ask anyone here if I was a bandida [drug dealer], they will say yes,” she says.
 “People still respect me.”

 Raquel was born in Rocinha, Brazil’s largest favela, and for a brief time in its turbulent history was the most powerful person here.
 As the other half of drug boss Ednaldo de Souza, and a feared personality in her own right, Raquel took over as boss before a new leader was appointed after Ednaldo’s death in 1988 during a bloody battle with police.